How to stream on a game console

 In the right graphic, you can also see how to connect a headset or microphone for a second audio track, as it is for example possible with the Razer Ripsaw.

-If you have decided on a fixed capture card, this sketch might help you:
+If you have decided on a fixed installed card, this sketch might help you:

 As you can see on the picture, the capture card is directly installed in the PC.
 This requires a free PCIe interface.
 Otherwise, everything is exactly the same as above, except that the signal is transferred to the PC via PCIe instead of the USB interface and finally to the streaming software.